An affiliated Educational Center of the

 Please read the following information and links carefully!
-Answers to almost every question we are commonly asked about the Wilderness First Aid classes can be found on these pages.
+Answers to almost every question we are commonly asked about the Wilderness Medical classes can be found on these pages.

 The Wilderness Emergency Medical Care classes are designed for anyone who recreates in the outdoors, with or without any prior training.
 We have had snowshoers and snowmobilers, ATV riders and MTB riders, hikers, skiers, dogsled mushers and 4-wheelers.
 We've also had doctors, nurses, lawyers, paramedics, preachers and teachers take the classes.
 Anyone who wants to know what to do when things go wrong an hour or more from ambulances, doctors and hospitals is welcome and will benefit from the training.

 are no longer be able to

 offer wilderness medical training at REI stores in the Twin

 Cities.
 (Accordingly, we will no longer be offering a